Judiciary of Malaysia: Other courts

-In Sabah and Sarawak, there are no Penghulus' Courts, but there are instead Native Courts having jurisdiction on matters of native law and custom.
+In Sabah and Sarawak, there are no Penghulus' Courts, but there are instead Native Courts (Malay: Mahkamah Anak Negeri) having jurisdiction on matters of native law and custom.

 The Court for Children, previously known as the Juvenile Court, hears cases involving minors except cases carrying the death penalty, which are heard in High Courts instead.
 Cases for children are governed by the Child Act 2001.
 A child is defined as any person below the age of 18.

-The Special Court was established in 1993 to hear cases of offences or wrongdoings made by a Ruler.
-A Ruler includes the Yang di-Pertuan Agong (King), the sultans of monarchical states in Malaysia, the Yang di-Pertua Negeri, and the Yang di-Pertuan Besar, i.e.: the head of states of Malaysia and its component states.
+Following the 1993 constitutional amendment and the abolition of royal immunity, a Special Court was established to hear cases of offences or wrongdoings made by a Ruler.
+A Ruler includes the Yang di-Pertuan Agong (King), the sultans of monarchical states in Malaysia, the Yang di-Pertua Negeri, and the Yang di-Pertuan Besar, who are the head of state of Malaysia and its component states.
 Prior to this, a Ruler was immune from any proceedings brought against them in their personal capacity.
 Faridah Begum bte Abdullah v Ahmad Shah was the first case to be heard in this court.

 Syariah Courts

-There is a parallel system of state Syariah Courts which has limited jurisdiction over matters of state Islamic (sharia) law.
-The Syariah Courts have jurisdiction only over matters involving Muslims, and can generally only pass sentences of not more than three years imprisonment, a fine of up to RM5,000, and/or up to six strokes of the cane.
+There is a parallel system of state-level Syariah Courts which has limited jurisdiction over matters of Islamic law.
+The Syariah Courts only have jurisdiction over Muslims, and can only pass sentences that are not more than three years imprisonment, a fine of up to RM5,000, and/or up to six strokes of the cane.
+The scope of Islamic law in Malaysia is also generally limited to personal laws (such as marriage, divorce, adoption and inheritance) and offences that are against the precepts of Islam, but such jurisdiction may not extend into general criminal matters, which are governed by federal law and the secular courts, as highlighted in the Nik Elin v Kelantan court case.